roshanrahman/newportfolio/assets/casestudies/nitya-gaan/article.md

 # The Solution

 In this section, I list out the various changes that I made to the interface.
 This project was designed in Figma.

+*(I wanted to display the Before/After changes but sadly, I was not able to recover screenshots of the old app.
+I might recreate the old screens myself soon)*

 ## My Goals